 - Avoids companies that lack engagement and diversity, and which put profit over community.
 Examples include those with PR problems, and those associated with sexual harassment and data breaches.

 Social topics are harder to define and measure.
 The most interesting data may exist only in anecdotes and news stories, and it’s a challenge to organize, categorize, and report on the topics you care most about.
 Plus, a company may be “less good” than it appears, depending on who you ask, making the definition somewhat subjective.

 - Favors companies that embrace shareholder activism, have diverse leadership teams, and operate transparently.
 Those companies may come from any industry, as long as they don’t fail any negative screens.

 - Avoids companies that use “creative” and unfair practices to enhance profits (or create incentives that skew executive compensation and promote reckless behavior).
-Examples include those involved with accounting scandals or questionable political contributions.
+Examples include those associated with accounting scandals or questionable political contributions.

 Governance measures are somewhat straightforward.
 You can use logical tests and some basic math to determine if companies pass your screens.
 For example, does the company have women and people of color in executive leadership, and how many?

 How to Invest With Your Values

 If that all sounds good to you, there are several ways to implement a socially-conscious investing strategy.

 Mutual funds: The easiest approach might be to use mutual funds or ETFs with an SRI focus.
 You have numerous options to choose from, and new competitors enter the space regularly.

 - Advantages: If you find a fund that aligns with your ethics and risk tolerance, you can invest and be done with it.
 By pooling funds with like-minded investors, you can limit where your money goes and feel some satisfaction about investing with your ethics.
 Both active and passive fund options exist.